IDoCodingStuffs/python-doodles/freeform-log.md

 ## 6/28
 ### 6 AM
 Good news is it can overfit, bad news is it overfits right off the bat.
 One thing I can do is adding transforms now.

+### 11 AM
+It looks far more promising after I add the transforms.
+Next, to use the alternate oversampling logic.